GBATZOLIS/ID-diff/README.md

 This repo contains a PyTorch implementation for the paper [Your diffusion model secretly knows the dimension of the data manifold]([https://openreview.net/forum?id=PxTIG12RRHS](https://arxiv.org/abs/2212.12611))

-by Jan Stanczuk, Georgios Batzolis, Teo Deveney and Carola-Bibiane Schönlieb
+by Jan Stanczuk*, Georgios Batzolis*, Teo Deveney and Carola-Bibiane Schönlieb

 --------------------